rsergio07/watsonx-ai-demo-lab/demo-instructions/exercises.md

    Add liveness and readiness probes to @nginx-deployment.yaml
    ```

+---

 ## Exercise 4: Make and Commit Your Changes
+**Objective**: Practice using Git commands to track and push changes to GitHub.

 1. Check the status of your changes:
    ```bash
    git status